scott-guthridge/pylibvna/docs/source/cal-model.rst

-For all supported types, the module solves for the error terms using either scattering transfer (T) or inverse scattering transfer (U) parameters, which turn the problem into a linear system of equations.
+For all supported types, the module solves for the error terms using either scattering transfer (T) or inverse scattering transfer (U) parameters, where the problem is a linear system of equations.
 This provides wide flexibility in the choice of standards used, and makes it always possible to to use more than the minimum required number of standards.
 If the resulting linear system is over-determined, the